iqbal-rashed/pxtorem/Readme.md

 <br>

 ## Description

-Convert px to rem in css with advanced functionality. pxtorem helps you reduce time when you write css code.
-This tool build with pure nodejs.
+pxtorem-css is a command line interface tool that converts pixel values to rem values in any CSS file.
+This tool is built using pure Node.js and comes with several advanced features to help you save time when writing CSS code.

 Features:

-* You can convert px to rem in css anywhere within a second.
+-   Converts px to rem in CSS files quickly and easily
-* You can choose css directory and also output directory.
+-   Allows you to choose the CSS directory and output directory
-* You can include and exclude css file when convert
+-   Enables you to include and exclude specific CSS files for conversion
-* Even you can ignore css attribute not to convert
+-   Allows you to ignore specific CSS attributes that you don't want to convert
-* You can customize options with pxtorem.config.json in your project
+-   You can customize the tool's options with a pxtorem.config.json file in your project
+-   Can be installed both locally and globally using npm/

 ## Installation

 Locally:

 ```bash
 npm i pxtorem-css
 ```

 Globally:

 ```bash
 npm i -g pxtorem-css
 ```

 ## Usage

 ```bash
 $ pxtorem [options]